+You can also download and install Right Click Tools SCCM console extension from Community hub for free.
 I will explain the features of this tool and the actions that you can trigger in a later part of the post.

-Right Click Tools comes in two editions – Community Edition and Enterprise Edition.
+Right Click Tools comes in two editions: Community Edition and Enterprise Edition.
 The Community Edition is free to use while the Enterprise Edition costs.
 The Enterprise edition has more tools and functionalities compared to the free version.

 If you want to know the exact differences between the Community Edition and Enterprise Edition of Right Click Tools, visit this page.

 How Does Right Click Tools Increase Your Productivity?

 Recast Software’s Right Click Tools is a suite of tools designed to work with Configuration Manager.
 It improves productivity, security and compliance, and automates repetitive tasks.